asval211/king_county_housing_data/README.md

 ## Business Problem

 A Seattle real estate firm wants their clients to have a prediction for the sale price of their home based on the information of their home.
 In order to achieve this, they would like a tool that can be as accurate as possible in their predictions.
-We have come in to create this tool and use it for the real estate firm’s clients.
+We have come in to create this tool and use it for this real estate firm’s clients.

 ## Data